agatha-duzan/agatha-duzan.github.io/README.md

 ### Tags analysis (SEB)

 <p style='text-align: justify;'>
-A second approach consits of analysing the number of tags to find some peaks and match them with current events.
+A second approach consists of analysing the number of tags to find some peaks and match them with current events.

-Study of COP 21
+By looking at the most popular tags related to climate change, we observe regualr count sikes which can some time be related to current events.
+For example, the tag "cop21" is the most popular tag in 2015, which is the year of the Paris Agreement.
+This agreement was signed by 196 countries to reduce greenhouse gas emissions and limit the global temperature increase to 1.5°C. This event was a major step in the fight against climate change, and it is not surprising that it has generated a lot of interest on YouTube.

+{% include tag_count.html %}

+We will now focus on the period around the COP21 to see what other information can we extract from Youtube about this event.
 </p>

 ## Conclusion